Checkmk/ansible-collection-checkmk.general/docs/rule_module.rst

         <div class="ansible-option-cell">

-      The host you want to manage.
+      Name of the ruleset to manage.

       .. raw:: html